 Time Is Of The Essence: Defined And Explained

 Let’s take a closer look at how this clause may affect you during the home buying process.

 Time Is Of The Essence, Defined

-“Time is of the essence” is a legal phrase used to specify the time period in which one party must complete its contractual obligations to the other party.
+“Time is of the essence” is a legal phrase used to specify the period in which one party must complete its contractual obligations to the other.
 Failure to meet deadlines set in a contract’s “time is of the essence” clause results in a breach of contract.

 What Does ‘Time Is Of The Essence’ Mean In Real Estate?

-Although you can find a “time is of the essence” clause in a variety of different industry contracts, these are fairly common in real estate contracts.
-Within a real estate contract, a “time is of the essence” clause creates a specified timeframe for the party to meet its obligations.
+Although you can find a “time is of the essence” clause in a variety of contracts, the clause is fairly common in real estate contracts.
+In a real estate contract, “time is of the essence” is used to set a specified time frame for a party to meet their obligations.

-When a “time is of the essence” clause is set forth in a contract, there will be consequences for failing to meet the deadlines.
+When a “time is of the essence” clause is included in a contract, there are consequences for failing to meet a deadline.

-For example, let’s say that you executed a contract on December 1, 2020.
-In the contract, you are required to deliver a survey of the property in 3 days.
-If you do not provide a survey of the property to the other party within 3 days, there would be consequences.
-You may be ordered to fund a new survey or face potential termination of the contract.
+For example, let’s say you executed a contract on December 1, 2020.
+In the contract, you’re required to deliver a property survey in 3 days.
+If you don’t provide a survey of the property to the other party by December 4, there will be consequences.
+You may be ordered to fund a new survey or face termination of the contract.

-However, real estate laws vary by state.
-Make sure that you are familiar with the terms of the contract before moving forward.
+Real estate laws vary by state.
+Make sure you’re familiar with the terms of the contract before moving forward.

 Standards Of The ‘Time Is Of The Essence’ Clause

 The specifics surrounding a “time is of the essence” clause may vary by contract.
-But the guiding principle of transparency between parties is always required.
-Here’s what you should find in a valid “time is of the essence” clause.
+But, the basic idea of transparency is always required.
+Here’s what you should find in a valid “time is of the essence” clause:

 1. All Parties Must Be Aware Of The Clause

-Importantly, all parties must be aware of the “time is of the essence” clause.
-It won’t be enforceable if any party is unaware of their obligations under the clause, then it will not be enforceable.
-Everyone involved in the transaction needs to be aware of the time frame and the consequences of missing any deadlines.
+It’s crucial that all parties are aware of the “time is of the essence” clause.
+It won’t be enforceable if any party is unaware of their obligations under a clause.
+Everyone involved in the transaction must be aware of the assigned time frame and the consequences of missing a deadline.

-2. All Parties Are Entitled To ‘Reasonable’ Postponement Of Closing Day
+2. All Parties Are Entitled To The ‘Reasonable’ Postponement Of Closing Day

-Of course, unforeseen problems and events can necessitate a postponement of closing day.
-Either party is entitled to request a “reasonable” postponement of closing day.
-However, the other party will need to agree to the new closing day.
+Unforeseen problems and events can always come up, so pushing closing day may be necessary.
+Either party is entitled to request a “reasonable” postponement.
+However, the other party must agree to the new closing date.

-Since the closing day is enforceable, missing it due to the failure to request a postponement resulting in a missed deadline can constitute a breach of contract.
+Since the closing day is enforceable, missing it due to the failure to request a postponement can constitute a breach of contract.

 3. Amending A Breached ‘Time Is Of The Essence’ Clause

-Even if a party breaches the “time is of the essence” clause, it is possible to fix this mistake by amending the original clause.
-Without both parties agreeing to amend the breached clause, the missed deadline can result in significant consequences.
+Even if a party breaches the “time is of the essence” clause, it’s possible to fix the mistake by amending the original clause.
+If both parties don’t agree to amend the breached clause, the missed deadline can result in significant consequences.

 The Bottom Line

-The “time is of the essence clause” is intended to keep both parties accountable throughout a real estate transaction.
-With specific deadlines and consequences laid out, the buyer and seller can move towards a successful closing day together.
+The “time is of the essence” clause is intended to keep both parties accountable throughout a real estate transaction.
+With specific deadlines laid out, the buyer and seller can move toward a successful closing day together.